Australia Study Abroad Program at Flinders University

 Because of the differences in the academic systems, you will not know your exam schedule until after you arrive at your host university.
 Please refer to your program calendar to review the exam period for your host university.
 Your host university's policies do not permit you to reschedule any exams, request alternate assessments or arrange to have your exams proctored in the United States.
 If this occurs, IFSA-Butler cannot assist you in conducting a grade appeal or academic follow-up for the course in which you made this arrangement.
 You will need to complete and submit all academic work prior to departing the program.

 How will my home university know what my classes were and what grades I received?

 After you have returned to the U.S., your home university will receive a Butler University transcript with the credit you earned at Flinders University.
 The Butler University transcript will report the equivalent U.S. semester credit hours and letter grades.
 We also will send an official transcript to your permanent address.

 The following housing option is available during your semester or year abroad.

 - Deirdre Jordan Units and Townhouses

-The Deirdre Jordan Village is composed of three-and five-bedroom apartments that are located on campus, five to 10 minutes walking distance to most of the classroom buildings, library, and student union.
+The Deirdre Jordan Village is composed of two-, three- and five-bedroom apartments that are located on campus, five to 10 minutes walking distance to most of the classroom buildings, library, and student hub.
 Students will live with Australian students and other international students.
 No meal plan is available for students in the Deidre Jordan Village.
 There is a small convenience store on campus and grocery stores are located on main public transportation routes not far from campus.